Are you concerned about feeding your ball python correctly?

 What Size Rat To Feed Ball Python

-If you’re considering adding some variety to your ball python’s diet, consider feeding them rats, but again, size is important.
+If you’re considering adding some variety to your ball python’s diet, consider feeding them rats, but again, size is essential.

 Use the same rule of thumb you use for mice when you are looking at feeding them rats.

 A rat should be no larger than the size of the largest part of your snake’s body diameter.

 Smaller, young rats are usually about the equivalent in size to older, larger mice, so once your snake is large enough to eat those, introduce rats.

 Rats also have a similar scale to mice for different feeders, like pinkies and fuzzies.